uveta/uveta.github.io/source/source/_posts/2020-05-26-So-you-want-to-be-an-Azure-Solutions-Architect-Expert.md

 Working with different types of persistence technologies is pretty straightforward, since Azure hides most of the infrastructure details and leaves us with a pretty well-established abstractions.
 Although each of them can be used in multiple ways, there is usually an obvious best choice fulfilling task requirements.
 Typical concerns regarding various options are as follows:

 * Storage account.
 Bread-and-butter of all persistence technologies, it is used by almost all Azure services requiring storage, even without users being aware of it.
 As a solution architect, you are expected to know what kind of services it offers (blob, file, queue, table) as well as difference between historical versions, e.g. Gen1 and Gen2, since almost all are still being offered.
 For each individual service, you should understand various options offered during deployment and what impact does it have on created resource.
 * CosmosDB.
 At the time of AZ-300 creation CosmosDB was still new kid on the block, hence most database related questions involved different types of SQL Server and DocumentDB deployments.
-This is changing in AZ-303, since CosmosDB is heavily featured in its curriculum as a de facto database standard in Azure.
+This is changing in AZ-303, since CosmosDB is heavily featured in its curriculum as a de facto NoSQL standard in Azure.
 Make sure you are familiar with different application interfaces it offers and how to optimize usage based on functional requirements.
+Same goes for Azure SQL database, in case relational database solution is required.
 * Azure Service Bus.
-Although not particularly used for storage, you should still be aware what Service Bus offers and its main usage scenarios.
-Make sure you understand difference between queue, consumer, topic and subscribers.
+Although not principally used for storage, it still offer persistence in certain scenarios.
+You should be aware how Service Bus is utilized as a messaging medium, and its specifics.
+Make sure you understand difference between queue, consumer, topic and subscribers, and when to use each one.
 * Data lake and Azure Files.
 These services have specific usage scenarios which you need to be aware of.
 Azure files will especially be prominent once we reach backup and migration solutions.

 ### Network and connectivity